Two civil attorneys challenge appointed judge for District Court Department 27

 “I definitely want to create a courtroom where the rule of law, as well as equality, are first and foremost the values that we have,” McLeod said.

-Mendoza, 42, graduated from Boyd Law School in 2011 and worked at the district attorneys’ office since passing the Nevada bar exam.
-At the time Lombardo appointed her to the bench, Mendoza was a chief deputy district attorney and head of a team prosecuting gun crimes.
+Mendoza, 42, graduated from UNLV’s Boyd Law School in 2011 and had worked at the district attorney’s office since passing the Nevada bar exam.
+At the time Gov. Joe Lombardo appointed her to the bench, Mendoza was a chief deputy district attorney and head of a team prosecuting gun crimes.

 She currently oversees a mixed calendar with criminal and civil cases.